 The Bungarus caeruleus, also known as the Common Krait, is a nocturnal serpent that slithers through the shadows of the moonlight in hopes of finding prey.
 They like to steer clear of light and busy areas and you can find them in the grasslands, forests, rocky terrain, and inside the homes of people living in peninsular India.

 The Blue Krait has quite the reputation as well.
 This species is known for having the most potent venom!
 Thankfully, it’s easy for the public to identify these snakes.
-They have long, cynical bodies that are between three and four feet long.
+They have long, cylindrical bodies that are between three and four feet long.

 Their scales are usually glossy jet black or blue-black.
 You’ll find twin white bands all around their body, except for the neck region.
 Common Kraits have white underbelly areas, small black eyes, and tongues that are shockingly wide-forked.